Poreyy/PvPToggler/README.md

 People often have their server's pvp disabled in the server.properties file and complain about the plugin not working.

 # Installation Guide
-Installing is incredibly easy and only consists of 3 steps;
+Installing the plugin is incredibly easy and only consists of 3 steps:

 1. Download the plugin jar
 2. Drag and drop the plugin jar into your `plugins` folder